-On November 23, 2020, the Company announced that it had executed a binding letter agreement for an option to purchase a 100% interest in the Electra Nickel Project located in Shebandowan Greenstone Belt within the Thunder Bay South Mining District of Ontario, Canada.
+On November 23, 2020, the Company announced that it had executed a binding letter agreement for an option to purchase a 100% interest in the Electra Nickel Project located in Shebandowan Greenstone Belt within the Thunder Bay South Mining District of Ontario.
 Electra, formerly known as the Bateman Lake property, is prospective for nickel, copper and cobalt, platinum group elements and gold mineralization.
 Electra consisted of 104 mineral claims totaling 2,225.73 hectares (5,499.91 acres).

 On December 31, 2020, the Company announced that it had executed a definitive agreement for an option to purchase a 100% interest in Electra.
-In November 2020, during its period of due diligence, ALX staked additional claims and expanded the size of the Electra by approximately 42% to 148 cell units totaling 3,168 hectares (7,828 acres).
+In November 2020 and again in April 2021, ALX staked additional claims and expanded the size of Electra to 211 cell units totaling approximately 4,517 hectares (11,162 acres).